-Acknowledgement of expired documents necessary for Clinical Rotation

-I acknowledge that my student file contains critical documents that have expired.
-This paperwork is necessary for the completion of the upcoming clinical rotation.
-I also confirm that the program director, and/or ACCE/AFC notified me of the incomplete file.

-I understand and accept the potential risk of not being able to progress within the program or complete the clinical rotation if updated documents are not submitted by
+Date Acknowledgement of expir red documents necessary for Clinical Rotation acknowledge that my student thave expired.
+This paperwork is necessary for the al rotation.
+I also confirm that the program director, the incomplete file. al risk of not being able to progress within the otation if updated documents are not submitted by Student's Signature ACCE/AFC Signature Witness

-Student's Signature

-ACCE/AFC Signature

-Witness